awsdocs/aws-ruby-developer-guide/doc_source/sqs-example-send-messages.rst

 The following example sends the messages "Hello world" and "How is the weather?" through the |SQS|
 queue with the URL :code:`URL` in the :code:`us-west-2` region.

+.. note:: If your queue is a FIFO queue, you must include a
+	  :code:`message_group_id` parameter in addition to the
+          :code:`id` and :code:`message_body` parameters.

 .. literalinclude:: ./example_code/sqs/sqs-ruby-example-send-message-batch.rb
    :lines: 13-29
    :dedent: 0